KristinaKurets/Godel_Copilot_Learning/README.md

 - Claude-based tools have fewer errors than GPT

 **3. Embrace the Retry Loop**
-- Don't get frustrated if first attempt isn't perfect
+- Don't get frustrated if the first attempt isn't perfect
 - Rollback and retry with refined prompts
-- 2-3 attempts often yield best results
+- 2-3 attempts often yield the best results

 **4. Communication is Key**
 - Be more explicit than you think necessary